stencila/stencila/README.md

 document$view()
 ```

-..., or install the [Javascript](https://github.com/stencila/js) package and then,
+... or, install the [Javascript](https://github.com/stencila/js) package and then,

 ```js
 var stencila = require('stencila')